Updated October 2021

 Manish, our host from Friday’s meeting, had agreed to take us sightseeing today but our plans were significantly disrupted due to the death of Jaipur’s last maharaja, Bhawani Singh, who was 80.

 I’d been to both in 2008 and knew that Rhys would have found both of them very impressive.
 I wonder what the tourists who arrived this morning on scheduled package trips are thinking.

 Strangely, Nahargarh Fort was open to the public so we had a quick look around but it’s not as impressive as Jaipur’s other forts.

-The “ticket office” was an enclosed concrete bunker with one window which was no bigger than the size of a normal house brick!
+The “ticket office” was an enclosed concrete bunker.
+It had one window which was no bigger than the size of a normal house brick!
 We had no idea who was inside but after providing ID, we managed to collect our 2 tickets!

-We were refused entry, told to go and sit with the media (and then subsequently refused access); told to go to this gate and then that gate and after 75 minutes of pleading that we weren’t journalists, we finally found a helpful official who waved us through – just in time for the game to start.
+We were refused entry.
+We were told to go and sit with the media (and then subsequently refused access).
+And then ushered to this gate, then another gate.
+After 75 minutes of pleading that we weren’t journalists, we finally found a helpful official who waved us through.
+Just in time for the game to start.

 But as luck would have it, we walked straight past the hotel I stayed at in 2008 so we decided to go and have dinner in their garden restaurant.
 I even “persuaded” Rhys to join in with the dancers!
 I’m sure he’ll forgive me!